mknxdev/jperf/README.md

-# <div align="center">jTester</div>
+# <div align="center">JPerf</div>

-jTester is a lightweight JavaScript code tester utility for the browser and Node.js.
+JPerf is a lightweight JavaScript code tester utility for the browser and Node.js.
 It provides a flexible way to perf test arbitrary code and exposes related performance informations.

 ## Summary